 Scholastic's Harry Potter Page

 See also A Day in the Life of Harry Potter, J.K.
 Rowling @ Web English Teacher, Harry Potter Wizards Collection, Teaching Harry Potter, Teaching 'Harry Potter' with the NY Times, and What's All the Fuss About Harry Potter?

 A lesson plan from Scholastic.
 See also Fiction Elements in Hatchet and Study Guide for Hatchet.
 For Information Gary Paulson, go to his Home Page.

 An extensive unit from Yale-New Haven Teachers Institute.
 See also Acronyms - Characters in The Hobbit for another lesson plan and The Tolkien Society for information about Tolkien.

-A unit plan for this book by Louis Sachar.
+A Teacher's Guide from Scholastic for this book by Louis Sachar.
 See also Holes, Holes Lesson Plans from Disney, and Holes by Louis Sachar - Teacher Pages for other lesson pans and resources.

 The House on Mango Street